 What is the name of the agent/agency:

 License number of the agent/agency:

 Name of company:

 Company's NAIC code or Florida company code:

 What is the maturation date?

 What is your free look period?
-(Florida law requires a 21-day period)

 What are the administrative fees?

 Are there charges for any Riders attached to the policy?

 What are the surrender charges?

 What is the minimum premium?

 What is the annuitization phase?

 What are the contractually guaranteed bonuses?

 What are the bailout provisions?

 What are the free withdrawal provisions?

 What is the interest rate credited on renewal?

 What is the market value adjustment?

 What is the surrender charge schedule?